SherG/tester1/site/content/_index.md

   text: >-
     A stronger you in mind and body is our passion.
 Our science-based program enables you to strengthen your body in an efficient and comprehensive manner.
-You’ll learn at your own pace with <a href="https://calendly.com/isfny/15min" style="color: #f42"
+You’ll learn at your own pace with an expert personal trainer.
+Book a free <a href="https://calendly.com/isfny/15min" style="color: #f42"
-    target="blank">Francisco Villalobos</a>, an expert personal trainer with over 20 years of experience.
+    target="blank">phone appointment<a href="https://calendly.com/isfny/15min"
+    style="color: #f42" target="blank"> to learn more.
 ---